KAT-ITB-2025/backend--sekolah-tech/README.md

    bun run db:push
    ```

-   Make sure your migrations has applied to the database.
+   Make sure your migrations has been applied to the database.
 You can verify the database using this command:

    ```
    # Run this command